polyaxon/polyaxon/docs/integrations/tensorflow.md

 status: published
 ---

+Polyaxon allows to schedule Tensorflow experiments and Tensorflow distributed experiments, and supports tracking metrics, outputs, and models.
+The platform also offers two backends for running distributed Tensorflow experiments: native and Kubeflow.

 ## Overview

 By default polyaxon creates a master job, so you only need to add replicas for the workers and/or parameter servers.